ImHuyj/hello-world/README.md

 # hello-world

 This is a green hand try!

-I studied a lot of fabulous code on github, now it's time to use this platform to store my own code.
+I studied much fabulous code on github, now it's time for me to use this platform to store my own code.